bmwcd/bmwcd.js/README.md

 ## Remote Services

-Currently, not all of these Remote Services are fully functional.
-I'm working as fast as I can to fix that!
+Currently, not all of these Remote Services are 100% functional.
+I'll have it fixed soon!

 ```javascript
 const bmwcd = require('bmwcd.js')